How to Pay for a Private-Party Car

 How to Transfer the Vehicle Title

 When you meet the seller to do the deal, they will transfer the title to you.
-You’ll then need to complete the title transfer process at the DMV (or your state’s equivalent agency).
+You’ll then need to complete the title transfer process at the Department of Motor Vehicles (DMV) or your state’s equivalent agency.

 A bill of sale is required in some states, but it is a good idea to sign one regardless, as it gives you written evidence of the transaction and the agreed-upon sale amount in case there’s a dispute later on.